wix-playground/stylable-components/specs/selectionlist.md

 | onSelect | func | null | no | Triggered when an item is selected in the list |
 | children | SelectionItem[] | null | no | Children to be rendered in the list |

-* The following props should be placed in an ISelectionList interface since they will need to be passed from higher order components.
+* The following props should be placed in an OptionList interface since they will need to be passed from higher order components.

 | Name | Type | Default | Required | Description |
 | -- | -- | -- | -- | -- |